 This account is able to be opened as a joint account, as long as both applicants are eligible, meaning they are over 18 years old and have a valid email address and Australian residential address.

-As long as you satisfy the eligibility criteria mentioned below, your Visa won’t be a problem with Citibank. - Be over 18 years of age - Valid email and Australian residential address - If applying with a joint account holder, they will need to supply their details too - The account must be opened for personal use only - You will need to supply at least two forms of identification: Australian driver’s licence, Medicare card or Passport.
+As long as you satisfy the eligibility criteria mentioned below, your MasterCard won’t be a problem with Citibank. - Be over 18 years of age - Valid email and Australian residential address - If applying with a joint account holder, they will need to supply their details too - The account must be opened for personal use only - You will need to supply at least two forms of identification: Australian driver’s licence, Medicare card or Passport.

-There should be no problem as long as you use the card at locations which accept Visa.
+There should be no problem as long as you use the card at locations which accept MasterCard.
 The withdrawals will be free from Citibank regardless of which ATM you use, although some ATMs will charge owner fees which you will need to check before withdrawing.

 I would recommend reading the terms and conditions for your son’s particular bank.
-Some banks set a refund period much shorter than this, but your bank may have set this 6-8 week period in their terms and conditions for their visa product.
+Some banks set a refund period much shorter than this, but your bank may have set this 6-8 week period in their terms and conditions for their MasterCard product.
 I would also recommend regularly touching base with the bank during the time taken to organise the refund to see if there is any way of speeding it up.

 Citibank has a fraud protection service called Fraudshield which may be able to help in this situation.
 It works similar to the fraud protection services other banks use – your account will be monitored for suspicious or irregular transactions e.g purchases made overseas, and if something is found, you’ll be contacted immediately to verify if you’ve made the transaction or if it is from a fraudulent source.

 You can withdraw a maximum of $1,000 each day, and the daily transfer limit is $10,000 with this account.